MinghaoX/Algorithm/README.md

 # Algorithm
-This is programming assignment for Coursera Algorithm online course from Princeton.
+This is programming assignment for Coursera Algorithm online course.